Q: How old does my child have to be to attend school?

 • Apply when your child will be entering the youngest grade level offered by the school.
 This is the time when the most openings are available.

-Q: What happens if my child doesn’t get into our first school preference?
+Q: What happens if my child does not get into our first school preference?

-A: Your child’s name will be placed in a waiting pool for that school.
-If space opens up before or during the school year and your child’s name is next on the waiting list, you will be notified and given the opportunity to enroll your child in that school.
-The waiting pools expire May 1 of each school year.
-Your child will automatically be placed in your second school preference if space is available.
+A: Your child’s name will be placed on a waitlist for that school, and will automatically be placed in your second school preference if space is available.
+If space opens up at your first requested school before September 30th and your child’s name is next on the waitlist, you will be notified and given the opportunity to enroll your child in that school.
+The waitlists expire September 30th of each school year; sibling and Hive Five waitlists remain active all year.

 Q: What if my child is already enrolled in a school and wants to attend another school for the next school year?

-A: Elementary, K-8 and middle school families must send in a new request card by February 19, 2013, in order to request a school change for the following year.
+A: All students must submit a new school request by February 17, 2018 in order to request a school change for the following school year.

 Q: What is an attendance area?

-A: An attendance area is the geographic area around a school from which students are eligible to receive bus transportation to the school unless they are in the walk zone.
-Magnet schools serve entire attendance zones encompassing many neighborhoods and communities.
+A: An attendance area is the geographic area around a school from which students are eligible to receive bus transportation to the school unless they are in the walk zone (live one-half mile or less from school).
+Magnet schools serve entire attendance zones encompassing many neighborhoods and communities, whereas community schools serve a smaller grouping of neighborhoods.

 Q: Can I apply to a school outside of my attendance area?